 The integrity of your research relies heavily on knowing and trusting your partner organization(s).
 Building research teams and partnerships with known and trusted partner organizations will help mitigate risks.
-You can explore the ownership, business activities and other relationships of an organization using third party services (some require fee for service), such as:
+You can explore the ownership, business activities, and other relationships of an organization using third party services (some require a fee for service), such as:

 If you have any questions about a potential or current international partner, please contact email@example.com